RayHightower/rayhightower.github.com/source/_posts/2013-02-26-atari-pong-rubymotion-objective-c.markdown

 >The more advanced the mind, the greater the need for the simplicity of play.
 ><br/>~James T. Kirk

+####Room for Improvement
+Building the Pong game was an interesting exercise in testing the capabilities of RubyMotion.
+Having gone done the work, I can look back and see some areas where the project could be improved.
+Among them:

+* Automated testing.
+These proof-of-concept exercises were done without automated testing.
+What is the best way to apply test driven development to a game?
+That would be a great subject for a future blog post.
+* Better design.
+Each exercise looks like something from the 1970s!
+How would Pong function if it was created in 2013?

 ####Comments and Pull Requests
-I lead a [software team](http://wisdomgroup.com) that builds business apps.
-My experience with games is limited.
-If you are a game developer, and if you see anything in my code that could be done better, don't be shy!
+[My team and I](http://wisdomgroup.com) build business apps for the web and for mobile devices.
+My gaming experience is limited.
+If you are a game developer, and if you see anything in my code that could be done better, your ideas are welcome.
 Feel free to submit a [pull request via GitHub](http://github.com/rayhightower/pong-rm), or you can drop a note in the comments below.
 Thanks!